-A simple, authentic offer of, "I'm sorry for your loss," can go a long way.
+A simple, empathetic expression of, "I'm sorry for your loss," can go a long way.
 Don't try to come up with profound statements about life and death.
-They aren't necessary.

-Show the person you care with a hug, a handshake, or a gentle pat on the shoulder.
+It isn't necessary.
+Avoid saying "I know how you must be feeling."
+People do not react to grief in the same manner.
+Show the person you care with a hug, a handshake, or a gentle pat on the shoulder, or a listening ear.